jay-shenoy/LBM_everywhere/README.md

 Than I moved to aeroacoustics , slip flows , MHD natural convection , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection.

 There are lot more areas left to be explored by me ,be it multiphase ,multicomponent flows , flow of non-newtonian fluids , flow in porous media , image processing
+Writing report for all my work , adding notes will also be done for learners